 If you’re like us, you’re planning on spending your time in Iceland exploring waterfalls, beaches, and beautiful landscapes.
 This may leave you with limited time to explore Reykjavik.
 However, we still think that you should give yourself a day to get to know the city and its historic and cultural landmarks.
 Luckily, the city isn’t very large, so most of Reykjavik’s must-sees can be seen in one day.
 Below are what we believe to be the top places to visit in Reykjavik.

 Reykjavik’s most iconic structure is, without a doubt, Hallgrímskirkja Church.
+If you only have 24 hours in Reykjavik, make sure you visit this building first.
 It towers above the city, flaunting it’s impressive architecture that was inspired by basalt rocks found throughout Iceland.
 Standing guard in front of the church is Leifur Eiriksson, considered the first European to have discovered North America (500 years before Christopher Columbus).

 We arrived just as the church was opening; the sun wasn’t even completely out yet!
 Inside, the church was impressive in its simpleness, if that makes sense.
 The 15 meter tall organ was also pretty impressive.
 Next we got in line to head up to the top of the tower.
 It costs 900 ISK (about $8) for a ticket and you get some really great views of the city.

 Hallgrímskirkja Church can be seen from almost anywhere in the city, so make sure to look for it at night as well.
 It looks even more majestic when it’s lit up!